Contents

 Visiting the Tower of London

-Here’s some helpful information to help you plan your visit to the Tower, including ticket prices, opening times, locations and maps.
+Here’s some helpful information to plan your visit to the Tower, including ticket prices, opening times, locations, and maps.

 Tickets & Prices

 The prices below are the basic ticket prices.
 Tours with the Yeoman Warders are included, but other things, such as special events and audio guides, are not included in the price.
-There are alternative ways to visit, which might be better value for money.
+There are alternative ways to visit that might offer better value for money.
 They are listed below the prices.

 - Members: Free